 Pastoring and shepherding

 We believe Pastors are to be good Shepherds and that they must care for their sheep.
 This means our pastor and our elders are here to help shape us into the image of Christ.
-Our pastor and his wife work to know the sins and temptations of individuals - not just vague sins but the actual problems vexing the people at First Pres.
+Taking the the time to know the individual burdens of each person and how to bear up under them is a primary concern of the church.

 Manhood and Womanhood and Families